South Koreans cram for dream jobs at Samsung

 It is an impossible dream for most to achieve as the top 30 conglomerates employ just 6.8 percent of the total workforce, the Federation of Korean Industries says.

 Samsung has not always used such rigorous tests.
-Thirty years ago, according to former employees, a fortune teller who specialized in reading faces sat in on the interviews.
+Thirty years ago, according to former employees, a fortune teller who specialised in reading faces sat in on the interviews.

 Now, spots at the top conglomerate are so coveted that students spend heavily on cram schools, workbooks and online lectures.
 The phrase “Samsung Gosi” describes the arduous process, borrowing from the term “gosi” that refers to public service exams that South Koreans study for years to pass.